SushiLab/IMB_Amplicon_Pipeline/README.md

 ```

 If it isn't already (try running `ml USEARCH` on the server), you need to [install](https://www.drive5.com/usearch/download.html) `USEARCH`.
-If you had to install `USEARCH` yourself, add it to your `.bashrc` using these commands (change the path to the path to your USEARCH installation):
+If that is the case, add the installation path to your `.bashrc` using these commands (change the path in the command to the path to your USEARCH installation):

 ```
 echo 'export PATH="/path/to/your/USEARCH/installation/bin:$PATH"' >> ~/.bashrc